Child / Dependent Events

 In addition to an extension of eligibility for periods of unemployment due to becoming temporarily Disabled, the Plan offers a Supplemental Weekly Disability benefit if you are disabled more than 28 consecutive days.
 If you are covered under Plan A, Plan B, or Plan R, you may qualify for a benefit payment of $63 per week for a maximum benefit of 52 weeks.
 Qualification rules do apply.

-Vacation and Holiday Trust Fund
+Vacation, Holiday and Sick Leave Trust Fund

 Annuity Trust Fund